-We expect to continue to rely principally on Motorola and other parties to market our products and to manufacture a substantial portion of the equipment necessary to construct, enhance and maintain our network and handset equipment for at least the next several years.
+We expect to continue to rely principally on Motorola and other third party sales representatives to market and sell our products and to manufacture a substantial portion of the equipment necessary to construct, enhance and maintain our network and handset equipment for at least the next several years.
 The failure by these other parties to perform as expected could impose significant additional costs on us and adversely affect our operations.